Progressive, which has been selling auto insurance policies since 1937, teamed up with Pets Best in 2007 to create Progressive Pet Insurance.

 - Behavioral therapy

 - Diagnostic testing, including MRI, CT scans, and X-rays

 - Surgery (excluding cosmetic)

-Designed for pet owners on a tight budget, Progressive’s accident-only plans offer the lowest cost option to cover emergency care for your pet following an unexpected accident.
+This policy is designed for pet owners on a tight budget.
+Progressive’s accident-only plans offer the lowest cost option to cover emergency care for your pet following an unexpected accident.

-While these plans don’t include any illness, you’ll receive a flat monthly rate on cost-effective coverage for all kinds of accidental injuries, including bite or claw wounds, and broken bones or lacerations caused by being hit by a car or similarly traumatic event.
+While these plans don’t include any illness coverage, you’ll receive a flat monthly rate on cost-effective coverage for all kinds of accidental injuries, including bite or claw wounds, and broken bones or lacerations caused by being hit by a car or similarly traumatic event.

 Progressive’s wellness or routine care plans are available as stand-alone policies or as an add-on to its other two pet insurance products.
 These plans cover routine and preventative care, including: